CFSAN-Biostatistics/vcftoolz/paper/paper.md

 Here, we present ``vcftoolz``, software to facilitate comparing and evaluating the variant calls in VCF files.
 The core functionality of ``vcftoolz`` is the capability to compare two or more VCF files, producing a report, Venn Diagrams, and a spreadsheet identifying the concordance between the VCF files.
-The artifacts produced by ``vcftools`` are not available from other tools.
+The artifacts produced by ``vcftoolz`` are not available from other tools.

+The ``vcftoolz`` software is designed to work with bacterial variant files.
+It has been tested in a 3-way comparison of VCF files, with each file having 200 samples and 500 snps per sample for a total of 100,000 variants in each file.

 # Related Research